kowainik/relude/README.md

 ### Exceptions

-`relude` reexports `Exception` type from `base` package and introduces `bug` function as an alternative to `error`.
-There's also very convenient `Exc` pattern-synonym to handle exceptions of different types.
+`relude` reexports `Exception` type from the `base` package and introduces the `bug` function as an alternative to `error`.
+There's also a very convenient `Exc` pattern-synonym to handle exceptions of different types.

 See [`Relude.Exception`](src/Relude/Exception.hs) module for details.